 The National Archives Services of Norway is an independent government authority under the Ministry of Culture, and comprehend the National Archives, eight regional state archives (statsarkivene), the Sámi Archives and the Norwegian Health Archives.

 The National Archives are headed by the Director General (Riksarkivaren).
-The National Archives of Norway is an independent government authority under the Ministry of Culture.
-The authority of the Director General and the National Archives of Norway is vested in the Archival Act of 1992.
+The authority of the Director General and the The National Archives Services of Norway is vested in the Archival Act of 1992.

-The tasks of the National Archives and the regional state archives are
+The tasks of the The National Archives Services of Norway are

 - to preserve archive material from state institutions